rrwick/Basecalling-comparison/README.md

 Scrappie can be run as `scrappie events` (where it basecalls from event segmentation) or as `scrappie raw` (where it basecalls directly from the raw signal).
 For Scrappie v1.0.0, running as `scrappie events` relies on preexisting event data in the fast5s.
 For that test I used the fast5s as produced by Albacore 1.2.6 – the last Albacore version to do event segmentation.

-In Scrappie v1.1.0, there are three different raw basecalling models to choose from: raw_r94, rgr_r94 and rgrgr_r94.
-The default is rgrgr_r94, and that is the only one tested.
+In Scrappie v1.1.0, there are three different raw basecalling models to choose from (raw_r94, rgr_r94 and rgrgr_r94) and I tried each.

 Unlike other basecallers, Scrappie does not produce fastq output, either directly or by writing it into the fast5 files.